Runware/sdk-python/README.md

 ### Model Upload

 To upload model using the Runware API, you can use the `uploadModel` method of the `Runware` class.
-Here's an example:
+Here are examples:

 ```python
 from runware import Runware, IImageInference, IRefiner, IUploadModelCheckPoint